 The fourth patient (004) is a 21 year-old female also with multiple poor prognostic factors including MGMT unmethylated, IDH wild-type GBM, who received a left frontal lobe surgical resection in September 2020.
-Post resection, as shown in the MRI (image 2 in Figure 12 below), there was residual tumor present in the medial and inferior margins of the resection cavity.
-Prior to receiving treatment with INB-200, in December 2020, an interval increase in the residual tumor and appreciation in abnormal enhancement was reported (image 3 below) relative to scans made post-resection in September 2020 (image 2).
-This increase was following six weeks of treatment with daily radiation and TMZ.
+Post resection, as shown in the MRI (image 2 in Figure 13 below), there was residual tumor present in the medial and inferior margins of the resection cavity.
+Prior to receiving treatment with INB-200, in December 2020, MRI scans were performed which noted an interval increase in the residual tumor and appreciation in abnormal enhancement (image 3 below) relative to scans made post-resection in September 2020 (image 2).
+Importantly, this increase was observed following six weeks of daily radiation and TMZ treatment.
 The patient was then treated with a single dose of INB-200.
-During a follow-up scan one month after treatment with INB-200 in January 2021, a slight interval improvement was observed in the nodular hyperintense changes and on administration of contrast, a reduction in enhancement was observed.
+One month later in January 2021, during a follow-up scan after treatment with INB-200, a slight interval improvement was observed in the nodular hyperintense changes and on administration of contrast, a reduction in enhancement was observed.
 As shown in image 4 below, residual disease remained with no new or satellite areas noted, but there was a reduction in the size of the nodular areas and in vasogenic edema.
-At this time, the patient continues with stable disease.
-In February 2021 during maintenance TMZ treatment as part of the Stupp regimen, patient 004 experienced a spontaneous grade 4 thrombocytopenia following cycle 3 that is likely associated with her treatment with TMZ under the Stupp regimen.
-Grade 3/4 thrombocytopenia occurs in approximately 25% of newly diagnosed GBM patients being treated with the Stupp regimen and is often associated with longer progression-free survival and prolonged overall survival.
-After a delay of cycle 4 treatment with TMZ, the patient's platelets recovered spontaneously with no intervention and no transfusions.
-This patient remains on study in cycle 4 (day 180 from surgical resection) with stable disease, no corticosteroid use, and with no clinical symptoms.
+In February 2021 a follow-up MRI demonstrated stable-disease with no new areas of abnormal enhancement and no tumor progression.
+Following this MRI, during cycle 3 of TMZ treatment, patient 004 experienced a grade 4 thrombocytopenia in February 2021 that is likely associated with her treatment with TMZ on the Stupp regimen.
+Grade 3/4 thrombocytopenia occurs in approximately 25% of newly diagnosed GBM patients being treated with the Stupp regimen.
+The patient's platelets recovered spontaneously with no intervention and no transfusions following a delay of additional treatment with TMZ.
+A follow up MRI after the delayed treatment of cycle 4 of TMZ demonstrated aggressive progressive disease at 224 days or 7.4 months.
+MRI demonstrated increased hyperintensity, new enhancement along the resection cavity and into the ventricles and additional enhancement demonstrating contralateral extension.
+The patient initiated treatment with radiation, TMZ and bevacizumab, and died due to progressive disease at 293 days or 9.6 months.

-Results from one patient are not indicative of future results, including the outcome of this trial.
+\Results from one patient are not indicative of future results, including the outcome of this trial.

-Figure 12.
+Figure 13.
 Patient 004

-We enrolled two additional patients (005 and 006) and initiated their treatment protocols, but both subsequently withdrew from the trial.
-Patient 005 had their surgical resection with catheter insertion, had completed leukapheresis and DRI manufacturing and had begun the standard-of-care radiation and concurrent chemotherapy.
-During this phase of standard-of-care therapy, patient 005 experienced seizures which led to hospitalization.
+In 2020, we enrolled two additional patients (005 and 006) and initiated their treatment protocols, but both subsequently withdrew from the trial for personal reasons.
+Patient 005 had their surgical resection with catheter insertion, had successfully completed leukapheresis and DRI manufacturing and had begun the standard-of-care radiation and concurrent chemotherapy.
+During this phase of standard-of-care therapy, patient 005 experienced seizures which led to hospitalization and did not have any local family support due to COVID-19.
 In late December 2020, patient 005 made the personal decision to discontinue treatment and move on to hospice care.
-Patient 005 did not receive an infusion of INB-200.
+Patient 005 did not receive an infusion of INB-200 and died on day 142 or 4.7 months due to progression of disease.
 Treatment for patient 006 included surgical resection with catheter insertion.
-Prior to apheresis, patient 006 withdrew consent for personal reasons and has chosen to discontinue participation in the trial.
-Both patients 005 and 006 are being monitored for overall survival.
-The first patient in the multidose cohort, patient 007, has very recently been enrolled.
+Prior to apheresis, patient 006 withdrew consent for personal reasons and chose to discontinue participation in the trial but is being monitored for overall survival.